skylight-hq/skylight.digital/_service_areas/microconsulting.md

 title: Microconsulting
 header_content_css_class: page-hdr-content-2
 header_content: >
-  Sometimes, you need immediate support to address critical challenges or questions, which does not require a full-blown engagement.
-Our Microconsulting services are designed for that purpose, providing you with on-demand access to our digital expertise.
+  Need immediate, quick-hit support to address a critical challenge or question that does not require a full-blown engagement?
+Our Microconsulting services are designed specifically for that purpose, providing you with on-demand access to our digital expertise.
 These services are conveniently priced within the federal government micropurchase threshold, making us just a swipe of a credit card away.
 permalink: /services/microconsulting/
 img_path: /img/buzzword-stickies.jpg
 img_description: